rougin/valla/README.md

 ## Working with PSR-7 requests

-For applications using `ServerRequestInterface` of [PSR-7](https://www.php-fig.org/psr/psr-7/), the `Request` class provides a convenient way to validate request data:
+If using `ServerRequestInterface` of [PSR-7](https://www.php-fig.org/psr/psr-7/), the `Request` class provides a convenient way to validate request data:

 ``` php
 use Rougin\Validia\Request;